dwayne/playwhe/README.rst

 The :code:`--verbose` option is not necessary but it's helpful.
 Use it to keep track of the task when you're running it interactively.

-If you intend to sync using a cron job then I'd recommend removing the :code:`verbose` flag and also redirecting standard error to a log file.
+If you intend to update using a cron job then I'd recommend removing the :code:`verbose` flag and also redirecting standard error to a log file.
 Here's what the command would look like:

 .. code-block:: bash

-    $ playwhe --sync sqlite:////home/dwayne/playwhe.db 2>> /home/dwayne/playwhe.log
+    $ playwhe --update sqlite:///$HOME/playwhe.db 2>> $HOME/playwhe.log

 **What else can the CLI do?**